brynwaldwick/mantis/README.md

 ### Scrapes

 Geographic regions defined by square bounds and a granularity.
 Granularity can be tuned for more efficient search in less dense regions.
+Mantis' scraper will automatically paginate in locations where there were many results.
+Hopefully one day it will automatically search with more granularity if the original wide scrape saturates (5 pages).

     _id: 'roseland-manhattan'
     bounds: [{lat: 40.9054473, lng: -74.2959454}, {lat: 40.8054473, lng: -73.7959454}]
     x_by_y: [5, 3]
     radius: 5000
-,

     _id: 'sf-bay'
     # bounds: [{lat: 37.7824742, lng: -122.5142652}, {lat: 37.284985, lng: -121.8502178}]
     bounds: [{lat: 37.968378, lng: -122.5903596}, {lat: 37.2785229, lng: -121.6586587}]